Sedonn/file-off/README.md

 ## Project Setup

 This part of the application should run first.
-The ".env-example" file must be completed and renamed to ".env" before starting the prtoject.
+The `.env-example` file must be completed and renamed to `.env` before starting the project.
 Finally, to run API apply following commands:

 ```bash
 npm install